 Other areas in Portland

-- Alberta Arts District: Art lovers should consider spending a night in the Alberta Arts District.
+• Alberta Arts District: Art lovers should consider spending a night in the Alberta Arts District.
 The eclectic neighborhood in Northeast Portland springs from Alberta Street.
 The Alberta Arts District teems with art galleries, street art, restaurants, and bars.
-It’s best known for its monthly street fair, Last Thursday.
+It’s most well known for its monthly street fair, Last Thursday.